AnthonyIV/rpg-cards/README.md

 RPG spell/item/monster card generator

+Quick and dirty fork to get contents directly showing what is typed.

 preview
 =======

-Click [here](https://crobi.github.io/rpg-cards/generator/generate.html) for a live preview of this generator.
+Click [here](https://anthonyiv.github.io/rpg-cards/generator/generate.html) for a live preview of this generator.

 status of the project
 =====================